rfhs/rfhs-wiki/pages/RF-CTF-RFID-NFC-Challenges.md

 ### Physical
 This time we didn't just bring a building in a box, we brought the parking lot as well.
 There will be a range of different credential technlogies (LF, HF, UHF), some you can get your hands on, and some placed out of reach requiring creativity and determination.
 You will need to use a variety of tools (including a UHF RFID Reader/Writer) and techniques to interact with our PACS (Physical Access Control System).

+5 sets of cards will be at the front table

+other sets will be on contestant tables

+THIS IS A LEARNING JOURNEY

 ### Flags
-There are 15 flags of varying difficulty that will be displayed on-screen upon successful presentation to the correct reader.
+There are 15 flags or more depends on the pain we want to deploy of varying difficulty that will be displayed on-screen upon successful presentation to the correct reader.

 ### Hint
 <details>